TheOdinProject/curriculum/LAYOUT_STYLE_GUIDE.md

     Replace the `A RESOURCE OR EXERCISE ITEM.` text with your own text and a link to the resource or exercise (or any applicable instructions if an exercise isn't external), then add any additional numbered assignment items.
 The lesson should ideally have no more than 3-5 assignment items (reading several sections on a web page or completing a folder of 5 exercises would be considered a single assignment item). **If the lesson does not have an assignment, remove this entire section from the lesson.**

     If an assignment item includes any instructions, replace the `AN INSTRUCTION ITEM` text with a single instruction, then add any additional bulleted instruction items.

-If a user should only read specific sections within a resource or complete only specific exercises, each individual section to be read/exercise to be completed should be its own bulleted instruction item. **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**
+    If a user should only read specific sections within a resource (e.g. "Skip Chapter 7") or complete only specific exercises (e.g. "Complete the first two exercises in the repo"), each instruction item should be its own bullet.

+    **If an assignment item does not have any instructions, remove the bulleted `AN INSTRUCTION ITEM` text from it.**

 5.  `### Knowledge Check`: A bulleted list of specific questions that a user should be able to answer on their own after reading the lesson and completing any assignment or practice.
 A knowledge check should only link either to a section within the lesson (either with a Heading 3 `###` or Heading 4 `####`, or by wrapping text in a `<span>` element with an `id` attribute) or a resource previously linked to in the lesson.
 This link should help users review the necessary material in order to answer the knowledge check without requiring them to re-read the entire lesson.